ibm-build-lab/terraform-ibm-cloud-pak/examples/Using_Terraform.md

 1. Make sure you have all the [requirements](./README.md#requirements) set.
 (Terraform, IBM Cloud CLI, IBM Cloud credentials, etc...)

-2. Move into the directory of the desired Cloud Pak to install, for example, if you'd like to install CP4MCM:
+2. Move into the directory of the desired Cloud Pak to install, for example:

    ```bash
    cd iaf